petrukhnov/roboarm2018.makerobots.eu/README.md

 ##### During qualification

-First 10 valid submissions: +3 points.
+The first 10 valid submissions get a bonus of +3 points.

 Extra points will be awarded for log10(likes) rounded down.
 E.g. 100 likes will give 2 extra points, while 1.000.000 will give 6 extra points.